MeetThakkar-18/ProjectTutorialTask/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-This was the task for implementing basic knowledge of node.js which we learn from node.js course , we have design an app to manage Tutorials where we have implemented basic crud api's and all api's are maintained with help of swagger-ui.
+This was the task for implementing basic knowledge of node.js which i have learn from node.js course , I have design an app to manage Tutorials where I have implemented basic crud and sorting ,searching api's  and all api's are maintained with help of swagger-ui.

+The fields are validated using Joi validation and created a pre-commit git hook with use of husky that will check proper code formatting(indentation,semi-colons,quotes) with help of Eslint and prettier.

+Followed a proper commit style i.e-conventional commits with use of commitizen

+To Run the project :
+- npm install
+- npm run dev
+And the project will start running (connected to port 3200) Open the browser and type the link :- localhost:3200/swagger-api

+Description about project :-

 Tech: NodeJS, MongoDB
 Description: Design an app to manage Tutorials